Computers in Chemistry

 Emilio is an active member in the Computers In Chemistry (COMP) Division of the American Chemical Society (ACS).
 He is a Councilor for the COMP Division and was the Programming Chair from the Spring 2011 (Anaheim, California) to the Spring 2015 (Denver, Colorado) meetings.

 He was elected to the Committee on Committees (ConC) at the fall 2016 meeting for a three year term (2017-2019).
 ConC is responsible for observing ACS national committees and providing insights to help the committees fulfill their mission.
-ConC's duties include the evaluation and selection of committee members along with recommending the committee chair to the ACS President.
+ConC's duties include the evaluation and selection of committee members along with recommending the committee chair and members to the ACS President.

 Editorial and Scientific Advisory Boards